 While this limitation may be the only option for ordinary retail investors, who cannot afford nor access other asset classes, such as Real Estate, Infrastructure, Credit, and Private Equity, it is insufficient for affluent or institutional investors, who can achieve more with their investment portfolios.

 Besides the limitations of investment vehicles, traditional advisors usually charge on the basis of assets under management (AUM), which we fundamentally disagree with.
-In our view, the industry’s infatuation with AUM-based compensation unwarranted for a number of reasons.
+In our view, the industry’s infatuation with AUM-based compensation is unwarranted for a number of reasons.

 - For no other service are you asked to step on the scale to ascertain the cost.
 Imagine your doctor telling you that your surgery will cost more because you are heavier or taller.